BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

 }
 ```

-Now the frontend can list post or posts including the following relationship:
+Now the frontend can list a post or posts including the following relationship:

 ```http request
 GET: api/restify/posts/1?include=owner